brooksbenson/eloquent-js/chapter9/chapter9-notes.md

 ## Regular Expression Values

-A regular expression is a type of object that can be formed by the *RegExp* constructor or by writing a literal value and enclosing it with forward slashes.
+A regular expression is a type of object that can be formed by the *RegExp* constructor or by writing a literal regex pattern and enclosing it with forward slashes.

 ### Constructor Syntax